Fractal-Tess/SvelteKit-Tauri/README.md

 </div>
 </div>

-### A simple bare bones SvelteKit/Tauri template with some extra additions for ease of use out of the box.
+### A simple SvelteKit-Tauri starter with a few opinionated additions.
 - Scss
 - Tailwind
 - DaisyUI